Do you have plenty of creative energy, but struggle to monetize it? Or are you an entrepreneur looking for a low-risk way to make money online?

 - Web hosting.
 You need somewhere to store your website and all the related files.

-- A website builder.
+- An online website creator.
 Unless you can code yourself, a builder tool will save you time and headache.

 - eCommerce functionality.
 This refers to the shopping cart and payment features that you’ll need for selling your print on demand products online.